 making sure that QuickTime is installed

 First, the most basic thing: Make sure that QuickTime is installed.
-As you can see in the After Effects system requirements, QuickTime 7.6.2 or later is required for After Effects CS5.
+As you can see in the After Effects system requirements, QuickTime 7.6.6 or later is required for current versions of After Effects.

 blockage of TCP communication with QuickTime